oracle-livelabs/pts/upgrade-to-23ai/introduction/introduction.md

 - A provisioned LiveLabs Environment
-    - On the Attendee Page, you should see the NoVNC URL The labs have been set up to work with a NoVNC remove desktop environment using an HTML5-compatible browser.
+    - On the Attendee Page, you should see the NoVNC URL The labs have been set up to work with a NoVNC remote desktop environment using an HTML5-compatible browser.
 This setup will work with most proxy systems.
 - If you want to run (parts) of the workshop using a direct SSH connection, you need direct access to the Internet or a proxy that supports tunnelling.
     - Labs 3-5 can be run using SSH only
     - The setup of SSH for your keys (password authentication is not allowed) is not described in the lab.